Carbon Footprint reporting methodology

 Behind the methodology

-Carbon Footprint uses the GHGP's location-based reporting method for electricity, which means the footprints represent gross emissions arising from all electricity generation sources in use in a given location.
-The footprints do not take into account Google's renewable power purchase agreements or other contracts we sign to ensure we receive carbon-free electricity, which can be included in a market-based approach.
+Carbon Footprint uses the GHGP's location-based reporting method for its primary reports and dashboards.
+This means these footprints represent "gross emissions" arising from all electricity generation sources in use at a given location.
+The location-based footprints do not take into account Google's renewable power purchase agreements or other contracts for carbon-free electricity.
+As such, Carbon Footprint helps customers understand how their Google Cloud product choices and use patterns affect greenhouse gas emissions absent Google's carbon-free electricity purchases.

 Carbon Footprint builds its calculations from bottom-to-top, relying heavily on machine-level power and activity monitoring inside Google data centers.
 This lets us allocate gross emissions to the internal services that are directly using these machines or driving machine purchasing decisions.
 This level of granularity ultimately enables us to apportion gross emissions to customers based on their specific usage.

-Using machine-level data and hourly emission factors is a new approach and therefore these gross emissions reports have not yet been third-party verified.
-Whereas Google's top-down footprint reported annually is assured for accuracy, the data streams and processes required to produce these customer reports have not been similarly assured.
-However, a third party performed a detailed review to critique and improve our work, and we look forward to further refinements as this effort matures.
+Using machine-level data and hourly emission factors is a new approach and therefore these gross emissions reports have not yet been third-party verified or assured.
+Whereas Google annually obtains third-party assurance from an independent, accredited auditor for Google's top down footprint, the data streams and processes required to produce these customer reports have not been similarly verified or assured.
+However, a third party performed a detailed review of our methodology for calculating and allocating GHG emissions arising from Google Cloud products to individual customers per GHG Protocol to critique and improve our work, and we look forward to further refinements as this effort matures.

-The Carbon Footprint report encompasses gross emissions arising from the following activities:
+The Carbon Footprint report encompasses emissions arising from the following activities:

-- Upstream/downstream lifecycle emissions of data center equipment and buildings
+- Upstream lifecycle (embedded) emissions of data center equipment.

-- Emissions arising from small equipment deployments at internet service provider partners
+- Emissions arising from small equipment deployments at internet service providers' partners.

 - Google Cloud is a shared computing platform.
 Its compute resources -- processing power, memory, storage, networking, etc. -- are shared across Google Cloud customers.